What are the symptoms of glaucoma?

 Acute-angle closure glaucoma

-- Sudden onset of throbbing pain and redness in the eye, headaches, blurred vision, halos around lights, a dilated pupil and sometimes nausea and vomiting.
+This type of glaucoma can begin quickly causing throbbing pain and redness in the eye, headaches, blurred vision, halos appearing around lights, pupils becoming dilated, nausea and vomiting.
+Urgent treatment is needed to prevent permanent vision loss.

 Developmental (congenital) glaucoma in infants